 It’s better to pay the right virtual author assistant a little more than to have to pay more than one assistant to accomplish the same amount of work.
 I have published many books both for myself and my clients.
-While I don’t provide direct publishing services any more, in most cases, my client’s books even perform better than my own.
+While I don’t provide direct publishing services any more, in most cases, my client’s books perform better than my own.

 I had one client who achieved #1 Amazon Best-Selling Author within 2 weeks of publishing his first book.